hrithvik123/carrentalapp/README.md

 # JHS Car Rental

-JHS Car Renta is a car rental service webapp built using Django.
+JHS Car Rental is a car rental service webapp built using Django.
 Below is everything you need to get started with the JHS Car Rental app.

 ## Table of contents
   - [Running Locally](#running-locally)